aronvsr/Ye-said/README.md

 This is an expo project ejected to run in Xcode.

-Each widget is an individual extension (which is necesarry to have individual widget titles and descriptions).
+Each iOS widget is an individual extension (which is necesarry to have individual widget titles and descriptions).
+The iOS widget files can be found <a href="./ios-widgets">here</a>.

 The main app is written with JavaScript in App.js.
-Run in an React Native Expo environment to test.
+Run in an React Native Expo environment (or any environment that would support App.js) to test.
 (Android and iOS)

-The widgets are in the 'widgets' folder, written in swift. (iOS only)
+View the quotes, and corresponding php script to fetch them, <a href="./server-side">here</a>.

 I can't upload the entire project since there is confindental information in the files, such as apple developer IDs and more.

-View the quotes, and corresponding php script to fetch them, in the 'server-side' folder.

 Feel free to contribute!
-(Touch up main App.js, Android widgets, etc.)
+I wrote instructions for the widget design <a href="./android-widgets/README.md">here!</a>

 <em>Aron Visser, 2023</em>